 Working in collaboration with our in-house Environmental and Energy & Sustainability specialists we also offer a range of other services to assist developers and others in the design and planning stages of new projects such as: High-level Site Appraisals, BREEAM (Building Research Establishment Environmental Assessment Methodology) Assessments; Code for Sustainable Homes Assessments; EIA (Environmental Impact Assessments) Analysis and ES (Environmental Statement) Chapters.

 We understand that there will be occasions when it is necessary for you to seek advice from other professionals, for instance lawyers.
-To assist you with this, we highly recommend using our on-board lawyer, Vivien King.
-Vivien has a wealth of experience in the property litigation field having practised for years as a partner in a well known firm of solicitors.
-Whilst no longer in practice she can help you in directing your questions to the right people including barristers.
+Vivien King – legal consultant to Malcolm Hollis – has a wealth of experience in the property litigation field having practised for years as a partner in a well known firm of solicitors.
+Whilst no longer in practice, she can help you in directing your questions to the right people including barristers.
 Should a dispute escalate we also offer a broad range of dispute resolution options.

 Those requiring neighbourly matters advice may also be interested in our Party Walls and Neighbourly Matters service.
 Our specialist team can assist clients either planning to undertake development works or those occupying neighbouring property.